Só Faltava Você: Release

 The album was released in September 1998. while Xuxa presented the special Xuxa 12 Years.
-The sales were not very good for the time, and the album ran aground in stores, the album is on the list of those that have not been reissued, along with Tô de Bem com a Vida (1996), Boas Notícias (1997) and Xuxa 2000 1999).
+The sales were not very good for the time, and the album ran aground in stores, the album is on the list of those that have not been reissued, along with Tô de Bem com a Vida (1996), Boas Notícias (1997) and Xuxa 2000 (1999).

 Promotion

 As for the other records, Só Faltava Você had little publicity.
 The songs were little worked on the programs of Xuxa, except for "Eu tô Feliz" and "Adoleta".
 The only ones not performed on TV were "Rima 2 (a Malhação Continua)" and "Uma Canção Para Sasha".
 As in the previous album, Boas Notícias, the disc's release was incorporated into the program scenarios.
 At Xuxa Park, from the return of maternity leave, the stage floor was changed to a cover art of the album.
 In Planeta Xuxa, also after the return of Xuxa, the photo of the cover of the disc happened to serve of floor in the scene.
 The photos of the bottom panels of the ball in which the blonde made her entrance were also changed to images of the essay for Só Faltava Você, plus a circle with a photo of the rehearsal for the disc that came down from the ceiling after Xuxa left the ball.

 After the release of the album, the single "Uma Canção Para Sasha" was distributed to the radios all over Brazil.
 Although it was released as a single, the song has never been performed on the singer's shows or shows.

-It was planned to tour the album in the first half of 1999, when Xuxa would also record a live album.
+A tour was planned for the first half of 1999, when Xuxa would also record a live album.
 Due to the recording of the film Requebra, the project was canceled.
-The only presentations where the Só Faltava Você songs were part of the setlist were: Santa Claus Arrival on December 20, 1998 in Porto Alegre, the Rio de Janeiro concert for the Christmas Without Hunger campaign also in December 1998, in addition to the presentation for children of INCA (National Cancer Institute) in August 1999 and a closed show for employees of Rede Globo on October 31, 1999.
+The only presentations where the Só Faltava Você songs were part of the setlist were: Santa Claus Arrival on December 20, 1998, in Porto Alegre, the Rio de Janeiro concert for the Christmas Without Hunger campaign also in December 1998, in addition to the presentation for children of INCA (National Cancer Institute) in August 1999 and a closed show for employees of Rede Globo on October 31, 1999.

 In its dissemination phase, a commercial simpleton was conveyed in Rede Globo's programming.
 The 10-second commercial brought images of various programs from Xuxa on Globo to the song "Eu tô Feliz" and "Uma Canção Para Sasha", which may have contributed to the low sales, since the ad implied that it was a collection.